1 FAM 600

 (5) Debt Collection Improvement Act (DCIA) of 1996 (31 U.S.C.
 3701, 31 U.S.C.
 3711, 31 U.S.C.
 3716) (Public Law 104-134)—This Act authorizes and requires actions to maximize collections of delinquent debts, minimize costs of collection, reduce losses, and inform the public of these procedures;

-(6) Debt Collection Act of 1982 (Public Law 97-365)—Amends the Privacy Act of 1974 requiring disclosure of individual records to a consumer reporting agency, increasing the efficiency of U.S. Government-wide efforts to collect debts as well as provide additional procedures for collection of debts owed to the United States;
+(6) Debt Collection Act of 1982 (Public Law 97-365)—Amends the Privacy Act of 1974 requiring disclosure of individual records to a consumer reporting agency, increasing the efficiency of U.S. Government-wide efforts to collect debts as well as providing additional procedures for collection of debts owed to the United States;

 (7) The Department of State, Foreign Operations, and Related Programs Appropriations Act —This annual appropriation provides funds to be spent, and fees to be collected, for Department operations, assessed contributions for international organizations; the Act appropriates funds to the Executive Office of the President (EOP), Peace Corps, Department of Treasury, and other agencies conducting international programs for foreign assistance and related purposes;